nathanmcanally/hello-world/README.md

 Adding a second paragraph, will add more to this later, to test squash merge.
 Here's the second sentence.
 Let's take a look.

 Now I'm going to make a few more edits.
+Even more to the third paragraph.